For a comprehensive install guide please refer to the official documentation starting on page 52 of the Installation Guide:

-- Install Turbonomic Operations Manager on your RHEL VM
+- Install Turbonomic Operations Manager on your own RHEL/CentOS VM

 NOTE : You can find links to offline install packages on the Green Circle

-When you have identified the offline version that you want download that file and then move that file to the /tmp directory on the RHEL VM.
+When you have identified the offline version that you want download that file and then move that file to the /tmp directory on the RHEL/CentOS VM.

 Once Copy the local repo file to the YUM repo directory